IEVS Applicant and Recipient Reports

 IEVS reports received on closed cases are not subject to processing time frames, but must still be processed as soon as administratively possible.

 A pending investigation by the Special Investigation Unit (SIU) cannot delay processing an IEVS report.
-The EW or EE must determine if an OP/OI has occurred and establish the claim as an Inadvertent Household Error until an IPV is determined.
-Action to begin collection must be initiated, whether the investigation has concluded and findings have been reported to staff.
+The SSBS or EE must determine if an OP/OI has occurred and establish the claim as an Inadvertent Household Error until an IPV is determined.
+Action to initiate collection must be taken, regardless of whether the investigation has concluded and the findings have been reported to staff.

 The IEVS abstract/report review is not considered complete until the response document is completed.

 • Review CalSAWS IEVS Report data to ensure it coincides with case information on file.
-Take appropriate action in a timely manner according to the affected programs’ regulations.
+Take prompt action according to the regulations of the affected programs.
 This may include contacting the client, and/or requesting verification, and disposing of the CalSAWS abstract

 • Document in the case journal.

-For instructions on the disposition of IEVS abstracts in CalSAWS, refer to How to Disposition IEVS Abstracts
+For instructions on the disposition of IEVS abstracts in CalSAWS, refer to Chewable Bytes 25-116: How to Disposition IEVS Abstract

 Social Security Forty Quarters Data

 This information will only be returned to the abstract when an alien number is indicated on the IEVS match for the individual.
-The 40-quarter data identifies by calendar year each quarter that an individual earned the minimum dollar earnings to qualify for Social Security-related benefits.
-The information can be used in determining parents' work history for CalWORKs/Section 1931(b) linkage, Title II, Medicare eligibility, or qualifying quarters for CalFresh eligibility.
+The 40-quarter data identifies, by calendar year, each quarter in which an individual earned the minimum dollar amount to qualify for Social Security-related benefits.
+The information can be used to determine parents' work history for CalWORKs/Section 1931(b) linkage, Title II Medicare eligibility, or qualifying quarters for CalFresh eligibility.

 The abstract will display the following information on the case summary page: